• Skip to primary navigation

 Home Organization- How to Organize Storage Bins, Christmas Storage, Holiday Storage, Christmas organization, holiday organization, organizing Christmas decorations, organized holiday decor, labels, free printables, free printable tags, organized Christmas storage bins ornaments open

-If you don't feel like you need a detailed contents list for each bin, a simple category label can work too.
-I have created labels using my Silhouette Cameo cutting machine and adhesive vinyl for this purpose, and they have also been great.
+If you don’t feel like you need a detailed contents list for each bin, a simple category label can work too.
+I have created labels using my Cricut cutting machine and adhesive vinyl for this purpose, and they have also been great.

 Labeled Storage Bins in the Basement

-Now everything is neatly organized and ready to go back into storage, and I will be thanking myself next year because I’ll easily be able to find everything I need!
+Everything is neatly organized and ready to go back into storage.
+I will be thanking myself next year because I’ll easily be able to find everything I need!
 Woohoo!

 Home Organization- How to Organize Storage Bins, Christmas Storage, Holiday Storage, Christmas organization, holiday organization, organizing Christmas decorations, organized holiday decor, labels, free printables, free printable tags, organized Christmas storage bins